This tutorial covers:

 key ensures that the build

 job runs first.
 The application name, environment name, and platform version are specified for the job.
-A context named aws-credentials
+A secure context named aws-credentials

 is passed to the job.
 You will create this context later in the tutorial.